 Results 21 - 30 of 72 matches

-Using an Applet to Demonstrate Sampling Distributions of Regression Coefficients part of Examples
+Using an Applet to Demonstrate a Sampling Distribution part of Examples

 Introducing sampling distribution through cooperative learning among students using a group activity.
 Afterwards, use the sampling distribution applet to illustrate.

 Count the Fs: Why a Sample instead of a Census? part of Examples

 This interactive lecture activity motivates the need for sampling.
 "Why sample, why not just take a census?"
 Under time pressure, students count the number of times the letter F appears in a paragraph.
 The activity demonstrates that a census, even when it is easy to take, may not give accurate information.
 Under the time pressure measurement errors are more frequently made in the census rather than in a small sample.